Winter Hose and Hose Bibb Removal and Storage

-With winter pretty much here for Utahns and others around the country, homeowners should be finalizing, or should already have completed, several basic winterization themes.
-One that connects to plumbing, and should be completed immediately if you haven't done so already: Preparing outdoor hoses and hose bibbs for the freezing weather on the way.
+With winter pretty much here for Utah residents, homeowners should be finalizing, or should already have completed, several basic winterization themes.
+One that connects to plumbing, and should be completed immediately if you haven’t done so already: Preparing outdoor hoses and hose bibbs for the freezing weather on the way.

 At My Buddy the Plumber, we’re happy to provide 24-hour plumber services to all our clients, with services ranging from basic winterization theme assistance to emergency plumbing needs and everything in between.
 In most cases, winterizing hose areas is a simple enough job that homeowners can perform on their own – but we’re happy to provide a primer here, plus any assistance you might require during this process.
 Here are the basic steps to winterizing hoses and hose bibbs on your property.